Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • Take advantage of home equity

-Whether you're buying a home or already have one, here are some smart ideas to help make your mortgage work for you.
+Whether you're buying a home or already have one, here are some tips to help make your mortgage work for you.

 1. Save with your better rate, right off the start